jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 uncacheable: an event which is streamed live cannot later, when it is historic, be retrieved from a cache which was populated by the stream.
 Like SOAP, these frameworks use HTTP as the underlying transport but do not follow HTTP's principled design.
-Although these techniques might otherwise be used where the browser's XHR makes streaming impossible, because of these concerns Oboe in the browser will only support resource transfer by XHRs.

-Although Oboe is currently intended as a client for ordinary REST resources and not designed for receiving live events, it is interesting to speculate whether it could be used as a REST-compatible bridge to unify live and static data.
+Although Oboe is not being designed for live events, it is interesting to speculate whether it could be used as a REST-compatible bridge to unify live-ongoing feeds with ordinary REST resources.
 Consider a REST service which gives results per-constituency for UK general elections.
 When requesting historic results the data is delivered in JSON format much as usual.
 Requesting the results for the current year on the night of the